MohammadKeshtegar/pitpac/README.md

 # pitpac

-## Description
+## Overview

-Pitpac is a python base application built with qt. i built this app for my personal usecases like creating pdf from some image or combining some pdf with each other.
+Pitpac is a python-based application built with Qt. i built this app for my personal use cases such as creating PDFs from images, combining PDFs, resizing images, extracting text from images and reducing video file sizes.

-The application has the below features:
+## Features

-- Create pdf from some image
+- **Create PDFs**: Generate PDFs from images.
-- Combine some pdf into one pdf
-- Resing images
+- **Combine PDFs**: Merge multiple PDFs into a single file.
+- **Image Processing**: Resize images or convert them into icon files.
-- Extracting text from images
+- **Text Extraction**: Extract text from images using OCR (Optical Character Recognition).
-- Reducing the video size
+- **Video Compression**: Reduce the size of video files.

-In the settings you can change:

-1. Show a preview of the resied image
-2. The location that app uses to open a dialog window
+## Planned Features

+- Video preview to compare original and compressed videos.
+- Estimated file size calculation for compressed videos.

+## Settings

+Customize the following options:

+- Enable/disable preview for resized images.
+- Set the default directory for file dialogs.
-3. The font size and font family
+- Adjust font size and font family.

 ## Installation

+### Prerequisites

+- Python 3.8 or higher.
+- Tesseract OCR (required for text extraction; see Notes below).
+- Supported on Windows, macOS, and Linux.

 Just run